spikelynch/SphereFlameJS/README.md

 SphereFlameJS
 =============

-Very rough port of an old Processing sketch to p5.js, complete with a programming error that made for a nice accidental overlapping-crystal pattern.
+Very rough first draft port of an old Processing sketch to p5.js, [SphereFlame](https://github.com/spikelynch/SphereFlame), complete with a programming error that made for a nice accidental overlapping-crystal pattern.